byuflowlab/Xfoil.jl/README.md

 the pyXLIGHT project which is a stripped down version of XFOIL made for Python.
 Running XFOIL from Julia is significantly faster than running it from Python.

-Note that while the complex step method has been implemented in the pyXLIGHT project, it has not yet been implemented in this project.
+Similar to pyXLIGHT, complex step has been implemented in this project.

 To build run the XFOIL library run the deps/build.jl file: